OilProducts/wanderforge/README.md

 - If using the Vulkan SDK, ensure the `VULKAN_SDK` environment variable is set (Windows/macOS) and your runtime is properly installed.
 - On macOS you need MoltenVK; the SDK includes it.
+ - If CMake errors about GLFW not found, install the GLFW dev package listed above and re-run `cmake -S . -B build`.

 ## Contributing